Short Course Description

 This four-week course introduces participants to the financial risks and impacts associated with climate change.
 Participants will explore a range of risk pathways that link climate and economic systems, including financial impacts associated with:

 • physical risks related to direct and indirect exposure to climate hazards in the value chain;

 • transition risks arising from abrupt transitions to a low-carbon economy;

 • systemic risks transmitted throughout the economy;

 Upon completion of the course, participants will have a foundational understanding of the relationship between climate change and the economy.
-Participants will develop their ability to identify climate-related financial risks within their own organizations—critical groundwork for effective planning and decision-making for mitigation and adaptation.
+Participants will develop their ability to identify exposure and vulnerability to climate-related financial risks within their own organizations—critical groundwork for effective planning and decision-making for mitigation and adaptation.

-As an introductory course, this course is suited to those with limited previous experience in climate-related finance or economics.
+As an introductory course, this course is suited to those with little or no previous experience in climate-related finance or economics.
 However, a basic understanding of climate science is presumed.